Anna-Mariya-shibu/orangehrm-selenium-test-automation/README.md

 # OrangeHRM Automation Testing

+## Overview

-This project contains automated test cases for the **OrangeHRM demo website** using **Python, Selenium WebDriver, and unittest**.
+This project demonstrates **automated testing of the OrangeHRM demo website** using **Python, Selenium WebDriver, and the unittest framework**.

-The tests verify login functionality and some features of the **Admin module**.
+The goal of this project is to automate testing of the **Login functionality and Admin module** of OrangeHRM.
+The project includes both **positive and negative test cases**, and screenshots are captured during test execution.

 Website used for testing:
 https://opensource-demo.orangehrmlive.com/